thenimas/thebian-installer/README.md

 https://cloud.debian.org/images/cloud/

 ## Usage
 The disks being installed to still need to be partitioned manually.
 This can be done in any reasonable configuration, as long as there is a partition for /boot/efi.
 This configuration only supports EFI booting.

-The fstab file must also be configured manually.
+The script will generate an fstab file for you if you don't make one manually.

 An auto-partitioning script may be added in the future.